Offside 'didn't exist' - Wolves fury after cup draw

 "One player took advantage of his position, Salah was offside before Toti touched the ball, so he got an advantage.
 Toti, of course, is only going for it because of the offside player."

+Former Liverpool defender Stephen Warnock told BBC Match of the Day: "It is very frustrating.
+The laws of the game say the goal should stand but football fans know it should not stand.
+Toti has to deal with it because he has to believe Salah is offside.
+The law is wrong in our opinion."

-Asked by BBC Match of the Day, on whether Salah's goal should have been disallowed and Toti's allowed, he said: "In my opinion, yes.
+Asked by BBC Match of the Day about whether Salah's goal should have been disallowed and Toti's allowed, he said: "In my opinion, yes.
 That is my clear opinion now."

 Lopetegui added that referee Madley "heard us", explaining: "That is a good thing for me, that is not usual in Spain.
 I love talking, only to show him the offside doesn't exist.
 It is very clear."